microsoft/hlsl-specs/proposals/0010-vk-buffer-ref.md

 ### Writing Buffer Pointer Pointees

 The pointees of vk::BufferPointer objects can be written as well as read.
+See Appendix C for example.

 ### Differences from C++ Pointers